Center for Infectious Disease Research and Policy: BioWatch

 CIDRAP has served as a partner in the federal BioWatch air-monitoring program.
-This program is responsible for the constant monitoring for potential bioterrorism-related agents in cities throughout the United States.
+This program is responsible for monitoring for potential bioterrorism-related agents in cities throughout the United States.
 Through its contract with the Department of Homeland Security, CIDRAP provides support for the development of national outdoor and indoor guidance documents, a national epidemiology communications network, and a suite of related program and reference documents.

 Minnesota Center of Excellence for Influenza Research and Surveillance (MCEIRS)

 The Minnesota Center of Excellence for Influenza Research and Surveillance (MCEIRS), established by the National Institutes of Health (NIH) and CIDRAP in April 2007, was one of six NIH-supported centers in the United States.
 The activities of the center, including research and surveillance both domestically and abroad, were focused on the detection, epidemiology, and transmission of avian influenza (AI) viruses with pandemic potential.
-The primary goal of MCEIRS was to enhance the understanding of how AI viruses evolve, adapt, and spread among animal and human populations.
-The center closed in April 2014.
+The primary goal of MCEIRS was to enhance the understanding of how AI viruses evolve, adapt, and spread among animal and human populations. the center closed in April 2014.

-Influenza training

-The Center of Excellence for Influenza Research and Surveillance has developed an online training portal that provides e-learning modules on topics related to avian influenza and influenza in general.

-CIDRAP Comprehensive Influenza Vaccine Initiative (CCIVI)

-In December 2009 a grant by the Alfred P. Sloan Foundation started the CIDRAP Comprehensive Influenza Vaccine Initiative.
-The primary goal of CCIVI was to review all aspects of 2009-2010 H1N1 influenza vaccine preparedness and response and to review the scientific and programmatic basis for the current seasonal influenza vaccine efforts.
-The final report, published October 15, 2012, is a review of more than 12,000 peer-reviewed publications, documents, transcripts and notes dating back to 1936 and interviews and follow up with 88 experts in influenza vaccine research, development, and use.

 Public Health Practices (PHP)

-Public Health Practices (PHP) was a curated compendium of tools, strategies, and downloadables created by US health agencies and partners to prepare for and respond to the health consequences of disasters and emergencies.
-The project was ended in December 2014.
+Public Health Practices (PHP) was a compendium of tools, strategies, and downloadables created by US health agencies and partners to prepare for and respond to the health consequences of disasters and emergencies.
+The project ended in December 2014.

-Practitioners can still search the one-stop shop of real-world resources by hazard, strategy, partners, geography, groups being served, agency, tool, language, and key word.
+Practitioners can still search the resources by hazard, strategy, partners, geography, groups being served, agency, tool, language, and key word.
 PHP encourages peer-to-peer exchange of practices by accepting submissions to the site, showcasing examples in theme-based email newsletters, and hosting social media channels for practitioners.